zhi-xuan-chen/GenHancer/README.md

 Recent works demonstrate the feasibility of enhancing visual representations with generative models, where generative models take visual tokens as conditions and perform reconstruction.
 However, the underlying principle remains underexplored.

-We empirically reveal that perfect generation (reconstruction) does not always yield desirable visual representasions, as shown below:
+We empirically reveal that perfect generation (reconstruction) does not always yield desirable visual representations, as shown below:

 ![teaser](assets/teaser.jpg)